Zakari cluster princes cut engagement ring with Twilight diamond wedding ring | Lisa Robin

 • Nested Bands: A contoured or chevron-shaped band that curves around your engagement ring, creating a fluid silhouette.

-Are there side stones or a gallery you want to highlight—or avoid covering?
-A tailored wedding band ensures every detail shines.
+Do you have side stones or a gallery you want to highlight?
+A tailored wedding band ensures every detail of your cluster engagement rings shines.

 A dainty engagement ring can look washed out with a thick wedding band, and vice versa.
 We help you balance the scale to get it just right.